 Report shows ‘greenwashing’ a challenge in CEA crop production

-We asked the question whether respondents believe the CEA industry is susceptible to excessive ‘greenwashing’.
-70% said yes.NEW ZEALAND, December 2, 2021 /EINPresswire.com/ -- Greenwashing, future production and sustainability metrics were front and center in the 2021 Global CEA Census Report released today.
+This year, 60% of respondents were Founders and/or CEOs.
+The annual Census of CEA operators is one of the few global measurements of industry players.NEW ZEALAND, December 2, 2021 /EINPresswire.com/ -- Greenwashing, future production and sustainability metrics were front and center in the 2021 Global CEA Census Report released today.

 In the third annual Census Report, produced by Agritecture and WayBeyond, growers in the Controlled Environment Agriculture (CEA) sector shared their insights on sustainability and their thoughts for the next 12 months.